San Remo Manual

 The San Remo Manual on International Law Applicable to Armed Conflicts at Sea was adopted in June 1994 by the International Institute of Humanitarian Law after a series of round table discussions held between 1988 and 1994 by diplomats and naval and legal experts.
-It is "the only comprehensive international instrument that has been drafted on the law of naval warfare since 1913."
+Those discussions followed from an initial review of then-existing law, the Round Table on International Humanitarian Law Applicable to Armed Conflicts at Sea, held in 1987 at San Remo, Italy.
+The manual is "the only comprehensive international instrument that has been drafted on the law of naval warfare since 1913."

 Overview

 The manual is a legally recognized document but is not binding on states.
 The Manual is a codification of customary international law, an integration of existing legal standards for naval conflict with the Geneva Conventions of 1949 and Protocol I of 1977.
 The Manual is broken into six parts that each discuss a different section of the law, these being: